This 7-day fast-track Tahiti Catamaran Course combines world-class sailing instruction with an unparalleled level of comfort.

 Tell me more about the Sailing Virgins instructors

 A sailing academy is only as good as its instructors.
-Therefore we have the highest standards in the world.
+Therefore we have the highest standards in the world for instructor selection.
 To be a Sailing Virgins instructor, as well as requiring certification to Royal Yachting Association standards (which are widely known to be the best in the world), a candidate also needs to have the following:

 - At least two ocean crossings